Quaim/Capstone_Django_Project/README.md

 ### Media

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to provide attribution links to any images, videos, or audio files borrowed from online.
-A few examples have been provided below to give you some ideas.

-If you're the owner (or a close acquaintance) of all media files, then make sure to specify this.
-Let the assessors know that you have explicit rights to use the media files within your project.

-Ideally, you should provide an actual link to every media file used, not just a generic link to the main site!
-The list below is by no means exhaustive.
-Within the Code Institute Slack community, you can find more "free media" links by sending yourself the following command: `!freemedia`.

-⚠️⚠️ EXAMPLE LINKS - REPLACE WITH YOUR OWN ⚠️⚠️

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 | Source | Location | Type | Notes |
 | --- | --- | --- | --- |
 | [favicon](https://favicon.io/favicon-converter/) | entire site | image | favicon on all pages |
 | [ChatGPT](https://chat.openai.com/) | entire site | images | all review images and site logo |

 ### Acknowledgements